Dwell in the Beginning: How Language Models Embed Long Documents for Dense Retrieval: Experiments

-To better understand this behavior, we look at the distribution in Figure~\ref{fig:distribution-passages}, which shows that MS-MARCO documents tend to contain the relevant passage earlier in the document, with the median starting position being at 746 characters.
-While this can be impactful for the biases in Figure~\ref{fig:position}, the performance drop on later parts of the input shouldn't be as noticeable.
-Hence, the next sub-sections explore the locality of the pre-training tasks to address potential impacts on long-context modeling.
+To better understand this behavior, we can look at the distribution in Figure~\ref{fig:distribution-passages}, which shows that MS-MARCO documents tend to contain the relevant passage earlier in the document, with the median starting position at 746 characters.
+This can be impactful for the biases in Figure~\ref{fig:position}, given the lack of examples with relevant information later in the document.
+To further investigate this phenomenon, the next sub-sections explore the locality of the pre-training tasks to address potential impacts on long-context modeling.